Fisher Poets Gathering

-The Fisher Poets Gathering is an annual event held on the last weekend of February in Astoria, Oregon, where men and women somehow tied to the fishing industry get together to share their poems, tales, and songs in celebration of the lifestyle and its people.
-Begun in 1998 with a small gathering of far-flung friends meeting in a pub and sharing their poetry, the FPG has greatly expanded and now attracts around 70 artists and hundreds of audience members.
-The 2014 Fisher Poets Gathering marked the first time a poet from outside the United States participated, as Katrina Porteous from the Northumbrian fishing village of Beadnell, England shared her poetry about the community.
-It has been featured on the Today Show, in Smithsonian Magazine, and is the subject of a documentary film by Jen Winston called "Fisher Poets."
+The Fisher Poets Gathering (FPG; sometimes styled as FisherPoets Gathering) is an annual event held on the last weekend of February in Astoria, Oregon, where men and women with ties to the fishing industry get together to share their poems, tales, and songs in celebration of the lifestyle and its people.
+Begun in 1998 with a small gathering of far-flung friends meeting in a pub and sharing their poetry, the FPG has greatly expanded and now attracts around 100 artists and up to a couple thousand audience members, filling multiple venues and spanning the entire weekend.
+Many performers are from Astoria or other parts of the Pacific Northwest, but performers have come from all over North America and abroad.
+The event is publicized by local newspaper The Astorian, and the evening performances are broadcast live by local public radio station KMUN.

+The Fisher Poets Gathering has been featured on the Today Show and BBC Radio, in the New York Times, Smithsonian Magazine, and the Wall Street Journal, and is the subject of a documentary film by Jen Winston called "Fisher Poets."
+The Library of Congress has recognized the Fisher Poets Gathering as a Local Legacy Project.